romanstark/php5-apache/README.md

 # apache-php5 Supported tags
-This repo used in Dockerhub url 'https://hub.docker.com/r/porchn/php5.6-apache/'
+This repo is forged from 'https://hub.docker.com/r/porchn/php5.6-apache/'
 * latest [Link to Dockerfile](https://github.com/porchn/php5-apache/tree/master)
 * pdftk [Link to dockerfile](https://github.com/porchn/php5-apache/tree/pdftk)

+## Mod
+Updated Dockerfile to not use inline JSON formatted Volumes.
+This is needed as Docker on Plesk does not support this.

 ## Module install in images
 * gd